Heifer International: Origins and history

-Heifer International's first paid employee was Thurl Metzger, a member of the Church of the Brethren who started as an unpaid volunteer and served as executive director/program director and director of international programs of Heifer International for 30 years.
+Heifer International's first paid employee was Thurl Metzger, a member of the Church of the Brethren who started as an unpaid volunteer and was executive director/program director and director of international programs of Heifer International for 30 years.
 Metzger started his tenure as a seagoing cowboy.
 Seagoing cowboys volunteered to accompany the animals to their overseas destinations.
-From 1951 to 1981, Metzger served as the executive director and director of international programs of the nonprofit and diversified the program's offerings as well as the geographic regions Heifer International was serving.
+From 1951 to 1981, Metzger was the executive director and director of international programs of the nonprofit and diversified the program's offerings as well as the geographic regions Heifer International was operating in.
 Eventually Metzger guided Heifer to work in developing nations instead of war-torn regions.

 In the early 1970s, Heifer consolidated its U.S. distribution network by buying several large farms, including a 1,200-acre ranch in Perryville, Arkansas, as livestock holding facilities.
 The organization moved its headquarters to Little Rock, near the Perryville ranch, in 1971.
 Livestock are now sourced from within country or regionally.

 In 1992, Heifer International appointed Jo Luck to its helm as CEO.
-Jo Luck is a former member of Bill Clinton's Arkansas gubernatorial cabinet.
-Before serving as CEO and president, Luck was the director of international programs for Heifer International.
-Heifer International's budget boomed to almost $100 million under Jo Luck's leadership.
+Luck is a former member of Bill Clinton's Arkansas gubernatorial cabinet.
+Luck had been director of international programs for Heifer.
+Heifer's budget grew to nearly $100 million during Luck's tenure as CEO.

-In 2008, the Bill & Melinda Gates Foundation awarded Heifer International a $42.5 million grant to help poor rural farmers in East Africa double their incomes by increasing their production of high quality raw milk to sell to dairies.
+In 2008, the Bill & Melinda Gates Foundation awarded Heifer a $42.5 million grant to help poor rural farmers in East Africa double their incomes by increasing their production of high quality raw milk to sell to dairies.
 In 2012, the foundation followed up with an additional $8.2 million.

-In 2010, Pierre U. Ferrari was named CEO of Heifer International.
+In 2010, Pierre U. Ferrari was named CEO of Heifer.
 Ferrari became president and CEO after Jo Luck's retirement.

-In 2011, Heifer International has committed to help rebuild rural communities and to improve economic opportunities through livestock inputs and management in Haiti as part of the 2011 Clinton Global Initiative (CGI) Annual Meeting.
+In 2011, Heifer has committed to help rebuild rural communities and to improve economic opportunities through livestock inputs and management in Haiti as part of the 2011 Clinton Global Initiative (CGI) Annual Meeting.

 On May 7, 2022, Mark Middleton, a former special assistant to President Bill Clinton in the 1990s, was found dead at the Heifer Ranch in Perryville, Arkansas, approximately 30 miles from his home.
 His death was ruled a suicide; authorities reported that he was found hanging from a tree with an extension cord around his neck and a shotgun wound to his chest.

-“Passing on the Gift”

-"Passing on the Gift" is part of Heifer International's charitable model.
-The nonprofit grounds all of its projects in its 12 Cornerstones of Just and Sustainable Development.
+"Passing the Gift"